-Anonymity preserving analytics refers to computational analytics over aggregated results from the users without revealing the individual identities, and hence provides strong privacy guarantees [65, 122].
-However, widelyadopted Web cookies present a significant privacy-leaking vertical, even at the network level [116].
+Anonymity preserving analytics refers to computational analytics over aggregated results from the users without revealing the individual identities, and hence provides strong privacy guarantees [54, 100].
+Unfortunately, widely-adopted Web cookies present a significant privacy-leaking vertical, even at the network level [95].
 A single identity leak in one application opens up unforeseen tracking opportunities.

-With the growing public attention and concerns about individual privacy, anonymity preserving analytics has been supported by legislators [8].
-The related studies have also become a hot topic in the security and privacy academic community [58, 66].
-Complying with the trend, hyper-giants have also introduced their own data collection and analytics systems that preserve user anonymity, for instance, Google [42, 67], Apple [110], Microsoft [63], and more.
-One of the widely adopted privacy-preserving analytic techniques is Homomorphic Encryption [104][70], which enables computation outsourcing without privacy leakage.
+With the growing public attention and concerns about individual privacy, anonymity preserving analytics has been supported by legislators [2].
+The related studies have also become a hot topic in the security and privacy academic community [48, 56].
+Complying with the trend, hyper-giants have also introduced their own data collection and analytics systems that preserve user anonymity, for instance, Google [34, 57], Apple [90], Microsoft [52], and more.